radiantlogic-v8/documentation-new/documentation/hardening-guide/03-securing-data-at-rest.md

 No attributes are encrypted by default.
 To configure a list of attributes to encrypt:

-1. Navigate to the RadiantOne Universal Directory (HDAP) store (or configured persistent  cache branch) on the Main Control Panel > Directory Namespace tab.
+1. Navigate to the RadiantOne Directory store (or configured persistent cache branch) on the Main Control Panel > Directory Namespace tab.
 2. Enter a comma-separated list of attribute names in the Encrypted Attributes property.
 3. Click Save.
 4. Click the Re-build Index button (if your configuration is an RadiantOne Universal Directory Store) or the Initialize button to reinitialize the cache (if your configuration is a Persistent Cache).